How to Shop From Your Pantry Like A Pro

 As you go through your inventory lists, put a checkmark under the “Replace” column for each item that is running low, out-of-stock or otherwise needs to be replaced soon.
 Then write out all of those items on one big running shopping list.

-For items that you know you’re going to have to pay regular price for, decide what store you think will have the best deal and put those items on your shopping list for that store with an estimated price instead of a sale price.
+For items that you know you’re going to have to pay regular price for because they don’t tend to go on sale, decide what store you think will have the best deal and put those items on your shopping list for that store with an estimated price instead of a sale price.
 For example, I buy my milk and cream at Costco because their regular price is better than the other supermarkets around here.
 But I buy my cheese elsewhere because I don’t need as much of it and can get a smaller amount for much less money somewhere else.

 Step 8: Stock up and cut down your grocery bill as you are able to

 Cut down your regular grocery bill by choosing at least one thing to stop buying and start making at home.
-My resolution this year is to bake all of our own bread, so I’ve eliminated that from our shopping list.
 And consider growing some of your own food to eat and preserve (if you don’t already).
-Start planning your spring garden now!
-If nothing else, looking at seed catalogues is a welcome respite from the bleakness of winter in January.